GabBru/CookiesHunter/README.md

 # CookiesHunter
-Martin Petinotti, Marie Bogusze, Thibaud Gil, Diama Fall, Anthoine Prsn, Amandine Poullot, Gabriel Brunet, Kilian Felesmino Opensource code for the CookiesHunter game.
+Martin Pettinotti, Marie Bogusz, Thibaud Gil, Diama Fall, Anthoine Prsn, Amandine Poullot, Gabriel Brunet, Kilian Felesmino Opensource code for the CookiesHunter game.

 The name of World of Zuul of the group 3 is CookiesHunter game.